-The concept of wounded healers was first described in the modern field of psychology by Carl Jung, who used it to describe psychoanalysts who went into clinical practice because of their own psychological wounds.
+The concept of wounded healers was first described in the modern field of psychology by Carl Jung, who used it to describe psychoanalysts who ha chosen to go into clinical practice because of their own psychological wounds.
 However, the idea dates back to ancient Greek times.

 In Greek mythology, the god Chiron was the wisest of the centaurs.
-He was wounded by an arrow from Heracles with tipped with blood from the Hydra.
+He was wounded by an arrow from Heracles that was tipped with blood from the Hydra.
 Because of the Hydra’s blood, the painful wound would not heal.
 As he was an immortal god, the wound did not kill him, so he roamed the earth healing others.
 Chiron was later transformed into a star, and the star Chiron represents the wounded healer in astrology.

 The idea of wounded healers also exists across multiple cultural and spiritual contexts, including shamanism.

 Jung associated Chiron with the archetype of the wounded healer, who uses their own woundedness to promote healing and empathetic understanding.
-This would require that the healer be able to acknowledge their own woundedness and have made substantial progress in their own recovery.
+This would require that the healer be able to acknowledge their own wounds and have made substantial progress in their own recovery.
 Wounded healers are able to walk alongside the client/patient rather than acting as their superior, and careful self-disclosure may promote hope for recovery.

 In a survey of nurses with depression by Caan end colleagues, many participants described their illness as benefiting their nursing practice in various ways, including improved understanding (85%), empathy (78%), and compassion (60%).

-A paper in the journal Mental Health and Social Inclusion found that most of the existing literature on mental health clinicians who have a mental illness focused on the wounded healer role, with clinicians identifying that they were more empathetic and effective as a result of their own illness.
+Most of the existing literature on mental health clinicians who have a mental illness focused on the power of the wounded healer role, with clinicians identifying that they were more empathetic and effective as a result of their own illness.